-Our staff data reveals the lower proportion of women in academic and research roles at all levels in the department, particularly in senior roles, where only [REDACTED] of academic staff are women (Figure 6).
-Gender disparities are particularly evident in clinical career pathways; [REDACTED] (Figure 7, Figure 8).
+Our staff data reveals the lower proportion of women in academic and research roles at all levels in the department, particularly in senior roles, where only 15% of academic staff are women (Figure 6).
+Gender disparities are particularly evident in clinical career pathways; while 100% of our grade 6 non-clinical researchers are women, only 40% of clinical research trainees are women (Figure 7, Figure 8).
 Men are equally likely to apply for grade 6-7 roles, but significantly less likely to be appointed (Figure 15).
 We will therefore investigate the reasons behind women having higher success rates in applying for lower grade research roles (NAP3.1).

-Although numbers are too small to report in our department, we know that BME staff are under-represented in the University, particularly in professional and support roles, where they account for 8.6% of staff (compared to 22% for research staff and despite accounting for 20% of working-age adults in Oxford2) (Figure 26), leading to NAP3.2.
+Although numbers are too small to report in our department, we know that BME staff are under-represented in the University, particularly in professional and support roles, where they account for 8.6% of staff (compared to 22% for research staff and despite accounting for 20% of working-age adults in Oxford) (Figure 26), leading to NAP3.2.

 Increasing female representation in senior roles will require different interventions for clinical and non-clinical staff due to the differences in the way their contracts are usually held.
 Clinical staff may hold a full contract, honorary contract or part-time contract in the department, depending on how they were trained.
 Those who have secured ACF or ACL roles, as well as those who progress to professor level, are more likely to have their contract with us.
 Those who develop a research portfolio as a consultant are more likely to have their contract sit with the NHS and therefore won't appear in our staff data, making tracking the numbers of clinical researchers in our department more complex, although we have resolved to address this in our new action plan (NAP3.5).
 Appointments of ACFs and ACLs are managed by a central body, so we are limited in our ability to impact such appointments.
 However, we will work to encourage more female clinicians to establish a research portfolio.
 This has historically been achieved by utilising the professional networks of existing members of staff.
-However, professional networks are likely to reflect the demographics of those staff, and our senior staff are predominantly white and male, with men accounting for [REDACTED] of professors in NDS (Figure 6).
+However, professional networks are likely to reflect the demographics of those staff, and our senior staff are predominantly white and male, with men accounting for 85% of professors in NDS (Figure 6).
 We therefore will broaden our outreach in order to engage more diverse talent.
 We will therefore work to strengthen our working relationships with the OUH Trust's communications and professional development.
 We will also work to devise a strategy for supporting clinicians in establishing a research career through facilitating networking opportunities with NDS researchers (NAP3.5).